-Acupressure is an ancient Chinese wellness treatment that is very similar to acupuncture.
-This system of wellness makes use of different target points around the body, to which pressure is to be applied.
+Acupressure is an ancient Chinese treatment method that focuses on target points around the body, to which pressure is to be applied.
 In simpler terms, acupressure is similar to acupuncture with the use of needles in the latter being the difference between the two.

 Acupressure has been used for centuries to treat a myriad of illnesses, relax the body, and provide relief for aches and pains.
-An interesting discovery has also found acupressure to be highly beneficial in boosting metabolism in the body and helping people remain fit and active.
+An interesting discovery has also found acupressure to be highly beneficial in boosting metabolism and helping people stay fit and active.

-Many people are not aware of the reason why some people gain weight easily while others manage to stay slim.
 The body type of a person is determined by their metabolic rate.
-A person with a high metabolic rate is capable of burning fat and calories faster, even when the body is in rest.
-On the other hand, a low metabolic rate does not utilize the calories for energy and it is stored away and deposited as excess fat in the body.
-Acupressure is known to stimulate the energy flow in the body to improve metabolism, and thereby aid in weight loss.
+A person with a high metabolic rate is capable of burning fat and calories faster, even when the body is at rest.
+On the other hand, a low metabolic rate does not utilize the calories for energy and it is deposited as fat in the body.
+Research suggests that acupressure stimulates the energy flow in the body to improve metabolism, and thereby aiding weight loss.

 Traditional Chinese Medicine encourages weight loss by allowing the excess heat and moisture within the body to be expelled and also supporting the organs responsible for carrying out smooth digestion.
-Here, heat and moisture are the words used to describe the imbalance of energy and not a physical state of the body.
-People who specialize in acupressure use these ancient techniques to center the body, balance the energy, and allow the body to burn fat naturally and effectively.
+Here, heat and moisture are the words used to describe the imbalance of energy and not the physical state of the body.
+People who specialize in acupressure use these ancient techniques to balance energy and allow the body to burn fat naturally and effectively.

 The acupressure point called GV26 is located in between the upper lip and the nose.
 You can locate this point by following the natural crease or depression on the upper lip, called the philtrum.
 Once located, apply medium pressure to this area for five minutes at once, and repeat twice a day.
 Use the thumb point for better impact.
 The upper lip point is also known to curb appetite and help the body control hunger.